lamitay/uls_inversion/README.md

-*This is the repo for my final project in the graduate course "Machine Learning 4 Health" in the faculty of Data Science, Technion*
+*This is the repo for my final project in the graduate course "Machine Learning 4 Health" in the faculty of Data Science, Technion.*

 # Augmenting Lung Ultrasound with Synthetic Data: A Novel Application of Textual Inversion and Denoising Diffusion Probabilistic Models